- Email: [email protected]

 - Fax: +1 202 530 0436

 Christopher Borek specialises in applying advanced economic and marketing tools to examine consumer demand and competition, with a particular focus on IP, antitrust, contracting and corporate governance issues in the high-tech and consumer product sectors.
 He has managed numerous economic analyses in litigation relating to IP misappropriation, competition, false advertising and other matters involving technological innovation and the adoption of new products.

 A hallmark of Dr Borek’s trial work is his ability to present complex and rigorous analyses in jury-friendly ways.
 He has deep experience working with leading academics in preparing testimony and expert reports, often incorporating advanced econometric regression and survey analyses.

-Dr Borek holds a PhD in economics from Cornell University and a BA in economics from the University of Arizona.
+Dr Borek holds a PhD and an MA in economics from Cornell University and a BA in economics from the University of Arizona.